Travel insurance for Fiji

 How to avoid getting sick in Fiji

-Unfortunately, Fiji has a growing reputation as a high-risk destination for food poisoning as a result of a few unlucky travellers becoming seriously ill.
+Unfortunately, Fiji has a growing reputation as a high-risk destination for food poisoning.
 While most of the resorts offer high quality, fresh and safe food to guests, it only takes one raw prawn to send you running for the bathroom.

 If you’re eating from the resort buffet, you should use your best judgement to avoid contaminated food.
 To avoid food poisoning from the buffet, remember to: